 The iliacus muscle is a fan-shaped muscle that is situated inferiorly on the posterior abdominal wall.
 It combines with the psoas major to form the iliopsoas – the major flexor of the thigh.

 - Attachments: Originates from surface of the iliac fossa and anterior inferior iliac spine.
 Its fibres combine with the tendon of the psoas major, inserting into the lesser trochanter of the femur.

-- Actions: Flexion of the thigh at the hip joint.
+- Actions: Flexion and lateral rotation of the thigh at the hip joint.

 - Innervation: Femoral nerve (L2 – L4).